 Heroin Addiction Help at Banyan Texas

 Finding heroin addiction rehab centers that prioritize the patients’ personal needs as well as their health can be challenging.
-To determine the best course of action and ensure that patients are getting everything they need to recover successfully, specialists at our Banyan Texas rehabilitation center conduct clinical assessments on patients to create their own treatment plans.
+To determine the best course of action and ensure that patients are getting everything they need to recover successfully, specialists at our Banyan Texas rehab center conduct clinical assessments on patients to create their own treatment plans.

 Following detox, patients can then jump into the therapeutic portion of our heroin addiction treatment programs, during which they may receive group therapy and individual counseling sessions led by our trained counselors.
 Some of these therapy programs include 12 Step programming, faith-based counseling, and telehealth services.